skazhy/advent/doc/DEV.md

 Development and testing happens within Doom Emacs - `aoc.el` has helper functions that call `aoc.sh` under the hood.
 There's very basic Vim support for jumping between source / test data in `aoc.vim` (although it's not really used anymore).

+Some common utils used for linting the entire project:

+- `mdformat` for Markdown
+- `black` for Python

 ## Supported languages

 ### Clojure